-In its constant quest for growth and achievement your Company was honored andrecognised at various forums.
+In its constant quest for growth and excellence your Company was honoured andrecognised at various forums.
 The prominent Awards are listed below for your reference.

 CORPORATE SOCIAL RESPONSIBILITY

-Corporate Social Responsibility Report pursuant to clause (o) of sub-section (3) ofSection 134 of the Act and Rule 9 of the Companies (Corporate Social Responsibility)Rules 2014 forms part of the Boards Report as Annexure II.
+Corporate Social Responsibility Report pursuant to clause (o) of sub section (3) ofSection 134 of the Act and Rule 9 of the Companies (Corporate Social Responsibility)Rules 2014 including salient features mentioned under outline of Company's CSR policyforms part of this Report as Annexure II.

 BUSINESS RESPONSIBILITY REPORT

-Particulars required under Section 134(3)(m) of the Companies Act 2013 read with Rule8 of the Companies (Accounts) Rules 2014 regarding conservation of energy technologyabsorption and foreign exchange earnings and outgo are given in Annexure III formingpart of this report.
+Particulars required under Section 134(3)(m) of the Companies Act 2013 read with Rule8 of the Companies (Accounts) Rules 2014 regarding conservation of energy technologyabsorption and foreign exchange earnings and outgo are given in Annexure IV forming partof this report.

-The extract of the annual return in Form MGT-9 is enclosed herewith as Annexure IVforming part of this report.
+The extract of the annual Return in Form MGT-9 is enclosed herewith as Annexure Vforming part of this report.